devopstrainings/linux-basics-katakoda/01-Server Creation in AWS/step5.md

 ![Public Images](https://gitlab.com/cit-devops/intros/uploads/96da52f3964dfd8b4490203dc8ca8ebc/image.png)

-Then Search for Owner ""
+Then Search for Owner "973714476881"

+OR You can use one of the link based on your region choose.